threefoldtech/info_grid/src/getstarted/ssh_guide/ssh_guide.md

           *   ```
               yes
               ```
-* You now have an SSH connection with the Planetary Network
+* You now have an SSH connection on Linux with the Planetary Network

 ***